TULiberalArts/Russian/pages/student-life.md

 # meta-data variables
 title: Student Life
 description: >-
+  See where you can study abroad in Russia, apply for awards and scholarships, get involved in community service, and gain work experience through internships while studying Russian at Temple University’s College of Liberal Arts.
 keywords: 'study abroad, awards and scholarships, internships, community service'
 # custom variables
 sidebar: true